The Difference Between WebMail, IMAP Mail, and POP Mail

 If the mail server fails, you lose any messages or archives that have not been moved and stored to your local computer.

 Speed is limited by the speed of the users Internet connection.

-The User uses has his or her favorite mail program, of which there are many, the most popular being Thunderbird, Evolution, Outlook, Outlook Express, Claws, and others.
+The User uses his or her favorite mail program, of which there are many, some of the more popular being Thunderbird, Evolution, Outlook, Outlook Express, and Claws.